Fenix PD 35

 Made of military standard aluminum the Fenix PD35 flashlight is strong and durable, while not being heavy.

-The PD35 was designed with the military and law enforcement in mind as their ideal customer so your biggest problem might be keeping hold of it, as every time I used it people wanted to borrow it.
+The PD35 was designed with the military and law enforcement in mind as their ideal customer so your biggest problem might be keeping hold of it, as every time I used my tactical flashlight people wanted to borrow it.

 Considering we are talking about a flashlight, this gives you some idea of the admiring glances this product inspires.